chemharuka/toGainMapHDR/README.md

 -j: export image in JPEG format (work with SDR or gain map HDR exporting)

 -help: print help information

+#### Notes for options

+-r: Reduce the picture by -r times, and then measure the maximum brightness at this time as the headroom, this headroom will be used for tone mapping

+-R: If -R is less than -r, this value will be used for tone mapping.

+-g: Apple gain map use monochrome L8 image with Rec709 like non-linear transformation as gain map.

+-H -g: Use half size gain map in Apple gain map.
+If the width or length is not a multiple of 2, one row or column will be cropped.

+default: Adaptive gain map use YUV420 encoded image, the gain map is created as a color ratio.

+-m: Adaptive gain map created as a brightness ratio.

+-H only: Using the `-H` parameter alone will generate ARGB8 encoded Adaptive gain map.
+However, this format currently suffers from poor compatibility.

 #### File Size and Quality